 To complete your master’s studies, you will conduct research and write a Master’s thesis (30 credits).
 The usual length of a Master’s thesis is about 50-70 pages.
 You will select your topic under the guidance of your supervisor.

 When writing your thesis, you will need to acquire advanced knowledge in your chosen field and develop analytical and critical thinking skills.
-You will learn to formulate research questions, plan and design your research, conduct it and report your results with an understanding of the key concepts, debates and perspectives concerning your chosen topic.
+You will learn to formulate research questions, plan and design your research, conduct it and report your results with an understanding of the key concepts, debates, and perspectives concerning your chosen topic.

-Graduates of the Discipline of Politics and Communication Studies at the University of Helsinki have gone on to work in a range of jobs as experts and consultants in Finland and internationally, in the public and the private sectors as well as in non-governmental organisations.
-They are mainly employed in the fields of politics, administration, the media and communication.
+Graduates of the Discipline of Politics and Communication Studies at the University of Helsinki have gone on to work in a range of jobs as experts and consultants in Finland and internationally, in the public and the private sectors as well as in non-governmental organizations.
+They are mainly employed in the fields of politics, administration, the media, and communication.
 Some graduates also continue on with academic research to pursue an academic career in universities in Finland and around the world.

 Academic freedom is a strong part of the studying experience at the University of Helsinki.
 This gives you the possibility to study different elective studies within the university and the other universities in the Helsinki metropolitan area through Flexible Study Right (JOO) agreements.
 You can also conduct your master’s research in a company where you are working.

-- Political science research on democracy
+- Political science research on democracy.

-- Media and communication studies
+- Media and communication studies.

-- Political economy
+- Political economy.

 This school offers programs in:

-Last updated October 4, 2017
+Last updated November 12, 2017